Zolton/team-builder/team-builder/README.md

 - [ x] Render a list of team members from state
 - [ x] Build a form to add a new member to the list of members
-- [ ] Add the functionality to edit team members
+- [x ] Add the functionality to edit team members

 ### STEP 1 - Setup your state